-Following the submission of amendments and re-consultation, a further 35 representations have been received opposing the development.
+Following the submission of amendments and re-consultation, a further 37 representations have been received opposing the development.
 A summary of additional comments to those already raised above are as follows:

-- Granting consent would be a disgrace it is unsustainable development and must be rejected. - Reference to the Local Green Space Assessment is made noting the assessment of LGS should be reviewed. - Visual impacts would be imposing and overbearing.
+- Granting consent would be a disgrace it is unsustainable development and must be rejected. - The assessment of LGS should be reviewed. - Visual impacts would be imposing and overbearing. - Concerns over public comments not been considered and lack of faith in the planning process.

-- Concerns over public comments not been considered and lack of faith in the planning process. - Concerns that the application has taken over a year to determine, suggesting the decision is already made and it is a foregone conclusion to support the scheme (once the drainage scheme is acceptable). - Traffic impacts will worsen despite the 'experts' suggesting otherwise. - Loss of two units is not substantive to address concerns. - Local children play on the field its loss to housing will have impact on the quality of lives of many. - The environmental impacts are significant with zero added value to the local community. - Comments reinforcing errors in the submission, particularly in relation to the pond, which local residents state is spring-fed. - Drainage scheme does not resolve previous concerns. - A public enquiry should take place if the application is approved.
+- Concerns that the application has taken over a year to determine, suggesting the decision is already made and it is a foregone conclusion to support the scheme (once the drainage scheme is acceptable). - Traffic impacts will worsen despite the 'experts' suggesting otherwise. - Loss of two units is not substantive to address concerns. - Local children play on the field its loss to housing will have impact on the quality of lives of many. - The environmental impacts are significant with zero added value to the local community. - Comments reinforcing errors in the submission, particularly in relation to the pond, which local residents state is spring-fed. - Drainage scheme does not resolve previous concerns. - Concerns over NE position regarding homeowner pack mitigation. - A public enquiry should take place if the application is approved.